 A suitable bidding language should allow a bidder to encode choices between alternative bids and the like [3].
 Regarding an IP solution to the WDP, the work in [1] shows that the XOR-language is fully expressive for MMUCA, and then restricts the bids received to be expressed in this language.
-Relying on their results, we will assume the same bidding language.
-However, the results can be easily extended to other bidding languages, in particular languages including an OR operator.
+Relying on such results, we assume the same bidding language.
+However, it can be extended to other bidding languages, in particular to include an OR operator.